Love at First Sight (Kylie Minogue song): Live performances

 The North American remix of "Love at First Sight" was performed on 17 July 2002 on MTV in the United States.
 Minogue sported a white crop top with metallic track pants, with her backup dancers present and wearing costumes from the music video.
 She then performed "Love at First Sight" on The Tonight Show with Jay Leno.
 Minogue performed the song on several live shows including the iHeartRadio and Jools Holland.

 "Love at First Sight" was included in the opening segment of the KylieFever2002 tour, which was launched to promote Fever.
 In 2003, she performed the song on the one-night only concert Money Can't Buy, which was used to promote Minogue's ninth studio album Body Language (2003), and was held at major entertainment venue Hammersmith Apollo in London.
 It was used as the encore segment for the tour.
 In 2005, she performed the song on her Showgirl: The Greatest Hits Tour.
 Minogue was unable to complete the tour as she was diagnosed with early breast cancer and had to cancel the Australian leg of the tour.
 After undergoing treatment and recovery, she resumed the concert tour in the form of Showgirl: The Homecoming Tour in 2007 and included "Love at First Sight" on the setlist.
 In 2008, she performed the song on the KylieX2008 tour, which was launched to promote her tenth studio album X (2007).
 It was performed as one of the encore songs for the final segment.
 In 2009, she performed the song on the For You, for Me tour, which was her first concert tour in North America.
 She performed the song as a mash-up with "Can't Beat the Feeling" during the Aphrodite: Les Folies Tour, which was launched to promote her eleventh studio album Aphrodite (2010).
 Minogue performed "Love at First Sight" as part of her seven-song set at the closing ceremony of the 2014 Commonwealth Games.
 The song was used as one of the encore songs for the final segment on her Kiss Me Once Tour and Kylie Summer 2015 Tour.

+She also played the song live at her 2019 Glastonbury setlist.